Basil Kelly

-The Rt Hon.
 Sir John William Basil Kelly, PC, PC (NI), QC (10 May 1920 – 5 December 2008), usually known as Sir Basil Kelly, was a Northern Irish barrister, judge and politician.

 Life

 Kelly was born into an Ulster Protestant family in Clones, County Monaghan, on 10 May 1920 as one of the two children, and the only son, of Thomas William Kelly and Emily Frances Kelly (née Donaldson).
 His parents were small farmers in West Monaghan, who had their house 'burnt out' during the revolutionary period in Ireland in the early 1920s.
 Shortly after this, the family moved, around 1925, north-east to Belfast, settling in a working-class area of East Belfast, where Basil and his sister were raised.
 Here he attended Mersey Street Primary School, where he later won a scholarship to the prestigious Methodist College, Belfast, later receiving his university education at Trinity College, Dublin (TCD).
 He was called to the Northern Irish Bar in 1944 and took silk in 1958.
-He served as senior Crown Counsel in Tyrone, Fermanagh and Armagh from 1958 to 1968.
+He served as senior Crown Counsel in counties Tyrone, Fermanagh and Armagh from 1958 to 1968.